jackdrowlands/liarsDice/README.md

 - Generate detailed reports on win rates and playing styles
 - Compare models across providers (OpenAI, Anthropic, Google, etc.)
 - Enable asynchronous execution for better performance
+- Save complete game data including all moves, reasoning, and model responses

+### Game Data Collection

+When enabled, the system will save detailed data for each individual game:
+- Complete move history with timestamps
+- Player reasoning for each move
+- Player utterances during the game
+- Model responses and prompts
+- Any invalid responses or errors that occurred
+- Complete metrics for model performance

+Games are saved in the `games/` directory with filenames like `game_1_20250420_132217.json`.

 ### Game Runner Modes